 Sometimes it's not a non sequitur and makes sense in both the dream and the real world.
 Or the two things are distinctly connected but not the same exact thing.
-Common examples include the person's name being repeated over and over again (a person in the real world calling them); a phone call in dream (which turns out to be an alarm clock); and a passionate kiss, (which turns out to be either an animal licking their face or an unappealing friend giving them the Kiss of Life
+Common examples include the person's name being repeated over and over again (a person in the real world calling them); a phone call in the dream (which turns out to be an alarm clock); and a passionate kiss (which turns out to be either an animal licking their face or an unappealing friend giving them the Kiss of Life).

 - In Azumanga Daioh, Kaorin imagines being rescued by Sakaki and telling her to call her by her real name.
 Sakaki begins to say "Kaori...
 Kaori..." — but then Kaorin wakes up and realizes that it's her mother is calling her.
 Frustrated, Kaorin throws the sheet over her head and yells "Bring it back!"

 - In Chrono Crusade, Chrono has a dream where Aion is calling out to him to rejoin him while holding out his hand.
 Chrono almost takes it, but is stopped by a ghostly-looking woman wrapping her arms around him.
 He wonders aloud in the dream who the warmth is, and begins to say it's "Mar..." before he wakes up and see Rosette looking down at him—who could tell he was having a nightmare and moved his head onto her lap.

 - Gohan has a nightmare where Goku returns from his adventures in space only to morph into Frieza, who calls Goku a loser.
 Gohan briefly grapples with him, then finds that he is crushing the hand of his Sadist Teacher, who had indeed called Goku a loser.